resslinux/ressiboot/README.rst

 License
 =======

-goofiboot is available under the same license as gummiboot, the GNU Lesser General Public License 2.1 (LGPL-2.1)
+ressiboot is available under the same license as goofiboot, the GNU Lesser General Public License 2.1 (LGPL-2.1)

 About
 =====

-goofiboot executes EFI images.
+ressiboot executes EFI images.
 The default entry is selected by a configured pattern (glob) or an on-screen menu.

-goofiboot operates on the EFI System Partition (ESP) only.
+ressiboot operates on the EFI System Partition (ESP) only.
 Configuration file fragments, kernels, initrds, other EFI images need to reside on the ESP.
 Linux kernels must be built with CONFIG_EFI_STUB to be able to be directly executed as an EFI image.

-goofiboot reads simple and entirely generic configuration files; one file per boot entry to select from.
+ressiboot reads simple and entirely generic configuration files; one file per boot entry to select from.

 Pressing Space (or most other) keys during bootup will show an on-screen